-Skaftafell was formally established as a park on the 15th of September 1967.
+Skaftafell Nature Reserve was formally established as a park on the September 15, 1967.
 At this time, it was about 500 km2.
 Since then, the now-nature-reserve has been expanded twice; first, in 1984 when it went up to 1600 km2; and second, in 2004 when it went up to 4807 km2.